bamidev/browser-window/docs/GETTING-STARTED.md

 is even a homebrew package for it on MacOS.

 *Con:*
-* Getting it on Windows requires you to compile it from source, although it may not even work.
-You might have better luck trying to cross-compile it from another OS.
+* Getting it on Windows requires you to compile WebkitGTK and GTK from source.

 ### Edge WebView2